 Knee bursitis is best prevented by maintaining flexible thigh muscles and reducing the amount of time you are in a kneeling position.
 Ice after excessive kneeling can avoid an inflammatory response, which is the first stage of bursitis.

-Pacing yourself during activities which entail repeated bending or squatting is also paramount.
-Ensuring that you take regular rest breaks between periods of bending or kneeling and alternating them with other less aggravating activities is vital.
+Pacing yourself during activities that entail repeated bending or squatting is also paramount.
+Ensuring that you take regular rest breaks between bending or kneeling and alternating them with other less aggravating activities is vital.
 Mainly, you aim for an appropriate balance between rest and exercise.
-Weight-management can play a role in the pressure exerted on lower limb joints, and thus should be something considered as a long-term preventative measure.
+Weight-management can play a role in the pressure exerted on lower limb joints and should be considered a long-term preventative measure.

 Common Causes - Knee Pain